2017 Book Recap

 “You’re not a slave to the cult of the perfect body – so learn to make the best of what nature gave you.”

 4. Blink – Malcolm Gladwell

-My third book from Malcolm Gladwell.
+My third book by Malcolm Gladwell.
 This is the author that made me love non-fiction.
-He will keep you engaged and he is good at giving exercises for your brain cells, hence, his books become my must read in the non-fiction category.
-What I learned from this book?
+He will keep you engaged and he is good at giving exercises for your brain cells, hence, his books become my must-read in the non-fiction category.
+What did I learn from this book?
 Split-second decisions are good.

 “We have, as human beings, a storytelling problem.
 We’re a bit too quick to come up with explanations for things we don’t really have an explanation for.”

 “Arousal leaves us mind-blind.”

 5. A Thousand Splendid Suns – Khaled Hosseini